antvis/G6/packages/site/docs/manual/custom-extension/element.en.md

 > Record<string, DisplayObject>

-The mapping table of all graphics under the current element
+The mapping table of all shapes under the current element

 #### animateMap